 - (a) Availability; Procedures for Use.
 Any party may serve upon any other party written interrogatories to be answered by the party served or, if the party served is a public or private corporation or a partnership or association or governmental agency, by any officer or agent, who must furnish such information as is available to the party.
 Interrogatories may, without leave of court, be served upon the plaintiff after commencement of the action and upon any other party with or after service of the complaint upon that party. - (b) Form.
 The party answering the interrogatories must restate each question, by photocopying it or otherwise, then insert the word "Answer" and immediately thereafter state the response to that question.
-The answering party must attach the necessary oath and certificate of service to the answers. - (c) Filing. - (1) Interrogatories and answers or objections thereto should not be filed unless the court directs such filing on its own initiative or upon the request of any party prior to or during the trial. - (2) When the propriety or sufficiency of any interrogatory, answer or objection, or the service thereof, is challenged, or any other issue concerning such discovery is presented to the court for decision, copies of the relevant items, including any applicable certificates of service, must be made available to the court by counsel. - (3) In an Electronically Filed Case, submission of interrogatories, answers, objections and certificates of service as provided in subdivisions (c)(1) and (c)(2) of this Rule may be made by filing an electronic or digitally imaged copy thereof, unless the court directs otherwise. - (d) Answers.
-Each interrogatory must be answered separately and fully in writing under oath, unless it is objected to, in which event the reasons for objection must be stated in lieu of an answer.
-The answers are to be signed by the person making them, and the objections signed by the attorney making them.
-The party upon whom the interrogatories have been served must serve a copy of the answers, and objections if any, within 21 days after the service of the interrogatories, except that a defendant may serve answers or objections within 28 days after service of the bill of complaint or motion for judgment upon that defendant.
+The answering party must attach the necessary oath and certificate of service to the answers. - (c) Filing. - - (1) Interrogatories and answers or objections thereto should not be filed unless the court directs such filing on its own initiative or upon the request of any party prior to or during the trial. - (2) When the propriety or sufficiency of any interrogatory, answer or objection, or the service thereof, is challenged, or any other issue concerning such discovery is presented to the court for decision, copies of the relevant items, including any applicable certificates of service, must be made available to the court by counsel. - (3) In an Electronically Filed Case, submission of interrogatories, answers, objections and certificates of service as provided in subdivisions (c)(1) and (c)(2) of this Rule may be made by filing an electronic or digitally imaged copy thereof, unless the court directs otherwise. - (d) Answers.
+Each interrogatory must be answered separately and fully in writing under oath, except to the extent it is objected to, in which event the reasons for any objection must be stated with specificity.
+Any part of an interrogatory that is not objected to must be answered.
+The answers must be signed by the person making them, and the objections signed by the attorney making them.
+The party upon whom the interrogatories have been served must serve a copy of the answers, and objections if any, within 21 days after the service of the interrogatories, except that a defendant may serve answers or objections within 28 days after service of the complaint upon that defendant.
 The court may allow a shorter or longer time.
-The party submitting the interrogatories may move for an order under Rule 4:12(a) with respect to any objection to or other failure to answer an interrogatory. - (e) Scope; Use.
-Interrogatories may relate to any matters which can be inquired into under Rule 4:1(b), and the answers may be used to the extent permitted by the rules of evidence and for the purposes of Rule 3:20.
+The party submitting the interrogatories may move for an order under Rule 4:12(a) with respect to any objection to or other failure to answer an interrogatory.

+(e) Scope; Use. - Interrogatories may relate to any matters which can be inquired into under Rule 4:1(b), and the answers may be used to the extent permitted by the rules of evidence and for the purposes of Rule 3:20.
 Only such interrogatories and the answers thereto as are offered in evidence will become a part of the record.